-What I’ve pasted in here is from an email that came from the Diocese.
+What I’ve pasted below is from an email that came from the Diocese.
 I thought it was interesting and inspiring to see what the various individual churches are doing.
 And please note that while this came out in preparation for Thanksgiving, the need goes on all the time!
 Also, the phone number given at the end is for central NM.
 If you are in Silver City or another borderland town, just call the Episcopal church for that town.
 Our number here is 575-538-2015 — Rosana Hart, webmaster

 WHO IS MY NEIGHBOR?
 BISHOP VONO’S BORDERLAND THANKSGIVING INITIATIVE